KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: The license in the package.json (ISC) doesn't match the license file (GPL-3.0).
 2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+4. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-CoupleDays by wiesty](https://github.com/wiesty/MMM-CoupleDays)

 1. Recommendation: No lint script found in package.json.
 It is recommended to add one.
 2. Information: There are updates for 3 dependencie(s):
-   - eslint    ^8.56.0  →  ^9.21.0
+   - eslint    ^8.56.0  →  ^9.22.0
    - moment    ^2.29.4  →  ^2.30.1
    - prettier   ^3.1.1  →   ^3.5.3